Singularities of local models: A conjecture on pseudo-rationality

-\begin{remark} In order to establish pseudo-rationality, one may restrict to the class of \textit{projective} birational morphisms $\pi\colon Y \rightarrow {\rm Spec}(R)$ with $Y$ normal, see \cite[Lemma 9.8]{Kov17}.
-In fact, projective maps (as opposed to proper maps) are used in \cite[Definition 9.4]{Kov17}.
+\begin{remark} In order to establish pseudo-rationality, one may restrict to the class of \textit{projective} birational morphisms $\pi\colon Y \rightarrow {\rm Spec}(R)$ with $Y$ normal, by an application of Chow's lemma.
 Further, we note that the definition of pseudo-rationality in \cite[Definition 2.6]{MS20} is weaker in that $R$ is not required to be excellent or normal. \end{remark}

 \begin{lemma} Any excellent local $\bbF_p$-algebra $R$ which is $F$-rational is also pseudo-rational. \end{lemma} \begin{proof} This is \cite[Theorem 3.1]{Smi97}. \end{proof}

 The next lemma is used in \Cref{theorem_coherence_mixed_char} to establish pseudo-rationality of special local models: